facelessuser/RegReplace/docs/usage.md

 ## Regex Module

-By default, RegReplace uses Python's [re](https://docs.python.org/3.3/library/re.html) module.
+By default, RegReplace uses Python's [re][re] module.
 But if you prefer the
-more advanced [regex](https://pypi.python.org/pypi/regex) regular expression module, you can enable it with the
+more advanced [regex][regex] regular expression module, you can enable it with the
 following setting:

 ```js